 An OAIS is an Archive, consisting of an organization, which may be part of a larger organization, of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
 One of the OAIS Mandatory Responsibilities is to make the preserved information available to the Designated Community and enable the information to be disseminated as copies of, or as traceable to, the original submitted Content Information with evidence supporting its Authenticity.

-The OAIS-IF is a supplement to the overarching OAIS Reference Model standard that adds capabilities for system interoperability between more general Consumers and Producers and archives, whether the archive is OAIS conformant or not.
+For OAIS Reference Model compliant archives, the OAIS-IF is a supplement to the overarching Reference Model for OAIS standard that adds capabilities for system interoperability between more general Consumers and Producers and archives, whether the archive is OAIS conformant or not.
+The OAIS-IF may also be usable by archives that do not completely comply with the Reference Model for OAIS, but that was not the focus of the OAIS-IF development.

-OAIS-IF does not define what should happen within an archive or user systems.
+OAIS-IF does not define what should happen within an archive or user systems, except as needed to define an interoperable interface.
 The scope is to describe how information is transferred between users and archives in such a way that the information is understandable, as far as possible, and also, if required, can be accompanied by evidence about its Authenticity.

 Applicability

-OAIS-IF should be applicable to any archive and any user.
+OAIS-IF (when meeting the mandatory normative requirements of OAIS-IF standards) should be applicable to any archive and any user.

 Rationale